xiangyongcao/GRN/GRN-HSI-Denoising/README.md

 }

+## Follow these steps to use the pretrained model:

+1. "run test.py" to test the trained network in the pretrained_model file.

 ## Follow these steps to run the code:

 1. Download clean raw datasets and divide them into train, validate, and test.
 Then, put them into './data/datasets/ raw_clearn_ICVL_train/',